yuki172/pneumonia-detection/README.md

 # Pneumonia Detection with Grad-Cam Heatmaps for Explainability

 This repo explores the problem of classifiying chest X-ray scans to one of two classes pneumonia/normal.
-The dataset used is [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)
+The dataset used is [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
+The best result is obtained using transfer learning with a custom classification head on `resnet50`.

 See a demo on on [Hugging Face Spaces](https://huggingface.co/spaces/yzhng172/pneumonia-detection-with-grad-cam)